Sapiens: Yuval Noah Harari on Travel and Romantic Consumerism

 Sapiens on world travel

-Homo sapiens’ unique strength is our ability to create fictional realities…
+One of my favorite takeaways from the book is that homo sapiens’ unique strength is our ability to create fictional realities…

 We all live in fictional realities.
 From the United States of America to the European Union, from Catholicism to Procter & Gamble, democracy and the dollar, they’re all fictions we’ve developed to make society work.

-The fictions allow us to organize ourselves and cooperate on a level we never could otherwise.
+They’re all fictions allow us to organize ourselves and cooperate on a level we never could otherwise.

 This is the order that makes things work, and it’s purely imaginary.

-Here’s Harari, in his own words:
+Here’s Harari, in his own words, quoting from the book:

 The imagined order shapes our desires